schoeberl/chisel-book/slides/README.md

 # Slides for a 13 Week Course on Digital Design with Chisel

-Those slides are used in the course Digital Electronics 2 at the Technical University of Denmark.
+The slides are used in the course Digital Electronics 2 at the Technical University of Denmark.
 The course aims for second semester EE students without programming experience, but basic digital electronics knowledge (transistors, gates, timing, minimal VHDL).